-The alternative baseline adjustment option allowed by CAISO and already authorized for use in IOU Capacity Baseline Programs in D. 21-03-056 can be used for calculating capacity performance in their respective Capacity Bidding Programs.
+The alternative baseline adjustment option allowed by CAISO and already authorized for use in IOU Capacity Bidding Programs and the Demand Response Auction Mechanism in D. 21-03-056 can be used for calculating capacity performance in their respective Capacity Bidding Programs and the Demand Response Auction Mechanism.